-6 The numbers reported do not include youth who were being served by most of MCFD's contracted organizations and by CYMH offices within the Vancouver Coastal Health Authority.
+The numbers reported do not include youth who were being served by most of MCFD's contracted organizations and by CYMH offices within the Vancouver Coastal Health Authority.

 The availability of mental health classifications is dependent on several factors.
 For instance, the youth may still be waiting for an initial assessment from a clinician or the initial assessment may be in progress.
 Another factor could be when the initial classification is entered into MCFD's case management system.
 An initial mental health classification may be recorded using a paper form immediately upon assessment.
-Some clinicians may record the initial classification into the case management system at the time of a youth's discharge from service.
+Some clinicians may record the initial classification using this paper form and choose to enter this classification into the case management system at the time of a youth's discharge from service.